Controlling the Gap Between Sensation and Response

 Do you sometimes get confused as to why it is that you behave the way you do?
 You think, "I know that I'm not supposed to do that," but you keep doing it anyway.
 Well, this month, we're going to have a look at why that happens and how you can change to the behaviour that you actually want.

 We've been talking about emotional intelligence and the fact that we are emotional beings.
-And we talked about the fact that we need some clarity and some awareness of why it is that we behave the way we do so that we can reconcile and make sense of that before we go changing things.
+We talked about the fact that we need some clarity and some awareness of why it is that we behave the way we do so that we can reconcile and make sense of that before we go changing things.

 To do that, we need to understand what actually happens in the emotional process.
 So firstly, we have a physiological sensation somewhere in the body that says, "Hey, something is going on for you right now."
 It's a cue, it's a sign, a warning signal to let you know.
 And the key, as we know, in awareness, is to be able to stop in that moment and notice that sensation.